MohammedSaadTAHRI/CoronaTrackingDashBoard/coronameterdashboard/readme.md

 CoronaMeterDashBoard is a web app that tracks Corona cases by scraping https://www.worldometers.info/coronavirus/.
 It is a project, or rather a prototype build during a class in my university to learn webscraping and deployment using all the tools stated down below.

-Coronameterdashboard is a web application deployed on heruko.
+It is deployed on heruko.
 Its main objective is to keep you up to date on the latest COV19 news via nice and modern visualizations.

 ## Visit it